drakesong/current_weather/readme.md

 # Current Weather

-#### A simple project that returns current weather based on IP's location
+#### A simple project that returns current weather based on IP location

-Created to practice using API's
+Created to practice using API's in Python

 API's Used: